 Yes, the cats are awesome, more on the kitties in a bit, but let’s talk about how this cat cafe delivers a cafe experience to match those fabulous felines!

-Open since January, 2016, Meowtropolitan is located in Seattle’s Fremont district, across Lake Union just north of downtown.
+Open since January, 2016, Meowtropolitan is located in Seattle’s Fremont district, across Lake Union and just north of downtown.
 The cafe has an ideal set-up with a separate full-service coffee shop and cat lounge.
 Both rooms have an outstanding loft-like atmosphere, with marbled effect concrete floors, lots of wood, dark bricks and exposed ductwork.
-The coffee room is more dark and atmospheric, while the light in the cat lounge is bright and cheerful, owing to the large picture windows that flank the bench seating.
+The coffee room is more dark and atmospheric, while the the cat lounge is bright and cheerful, owing to the large picture windows that flank the bench seating.

 There were nineteen cats in total the day we visited, seven of which are permanent residents also known as the ‘Knights of Meowtropolitan’ including Merlin, a friendly, gorgeous Maine Coon-ish kitty that posed like a supermodel.

 Regional Animal Services of King County (RASKC) of Kent is their outstanding shelter partner and has helped facilitate an amazing 179 adoptions as of December, 2018.
 Congratulations!